The Miser’s 3 Things:

 The challenge is sticking to a game plan while you’re traveling and finding deals before you go.
 The easiest way to do that second part is by traveling in the shoulder season — the times right before and after peak season — when everything’s less expensive.

-Last year, The Miser and The Miser’s Girlfriend went to California and Michigan’s Upper Peninsula on our winter and summer vacations.
-(The latter trip was the source of intense negotiating; The Miser’s Girlfriend was hoping for Minneapolis.)
+Last year, The Miser went to California and Michigan’s Upper Peninsula on my winter and summer vacations.

 We were going to drive to the Pictured Rocks National Lakeshore.
 I’d heard so much about it, so this was definitely a bucket list trip.